 Two paths to SaaS growth

 TIMIA works with promising SaaS companies every day.
-Most of them take non-dilutive revenue financing loans from us.
+Most of them take non-dilutive debt-based financing loans from us.
 After that, they generally take one of two paths:

 - They continue to grow their business sustainably and deliberately with non-dilutive capital and by reinvesting revenue from paying customers